sebastiaanspeck/bettingbook-cli/README.md

 - [x] Add detailed information to match results in games where both teams scored
 - [x] Add league filter for live scores
 - [x] Add league standings
+- [ ] Add --details to league standings (details are won, draw, lost, goal for, goal against)
 - [ ] Add option to get matches for a specific team
 - [ ] Add odds to match overviews
 - [x] Add color coding for Europa league and Champions League